LuMesserschmidt/stats_TUM/README.md

-# RforISG
+# R Intro TUM
-R Intro for ISG - May/June 2019
+R Intro for PhD Students at the HfP - November 2019